nf-core/configs/docs/medair.md

 We have started to download pipelines in the following location: `/apps/bio/repos/nf-core/`

-Use the `nf-core download --singularity-cache-only` command to start a downlonad.
+Use the `nf-core download --singularity-cache-only` command to start a download.
 It will open an interactive menu.
-Choose `singularity` and `none` for the compression level.
+Choose `singularity` for the software container image, and `none` for the compression type.

 ### Storage of Singularity images